Alisha98A/Love-Children-Foundation/README.md

 ## Features

 The first step was to structure everything out using Figma.
 Since my website is about children, I thought of having a colorful website.
 And since I want a very simple and basic site, I’m only using two main colors: orange and light blue.
 The layout is simple, with the logo (Love Children Foundation) to the top left and navigation bar menu to the right.
-I also added Instagram and Facebook icon to the right that links to www.instagram.com and www.facebook.com.
-Since I created a website with a non existing organisation, the links goes to facebook and instagram homepage.
-Due to the fact that I don’t have a real organisation, and therefore cannot link to real accounts.
 Directly under navigation bar menu, we have a big picture of some happy African kids.
 I chose this image because it represents what the whole website Is about - children, and specifically African children.
 On the picture, we can see kids that are smiling towards the camera.
 They look happy.

 ### Existing Features